jsyang/MobiWriterPlus/README.md

 Minimal writer for the mobipocket format; images ARE supported (but must be cross-referenced manually).
 Nothing else is supported.
 Forked from [MobiWriter](https://github.com/cafaxo/MobiWriter).
 An enhancement 7 years later... great code is timeless; thank you
 Lukas Mayrhofer!

+#### Note: This much of the expanded code specifically targets Mobipocket Reader 5.x (non-Java version) and the Franklin NID-260 device.

 #### Usage

 ```